Dual Track College Search Time Line

 - DO NOT commit to a school based on their timeline.
 If they really want you, they will take time to respect your search process and be happy you chose them whenever you do.
 If a coach is rushing you, what is he worried you will find out?

-- Understand the real differences between NCAA divisions (I is not always the best…III isn’t always more expensive) and NAIA/USCAA programs.
+- Understand the real differences between NCAA divisions (DI is not always the best…D3 isn’t always more expensive) and NAIA/USCAA programs can be amazing.

 Senior year will go on one of two paths.
 If you have hit the benchmarks and are on track with your search, you will complete your applications, assess financial aid packages (with athletic, academic, and government aid) and choose between your well researched options you are excited about.
 Since you have already done the hard work, you can focus on having a great senior year, becoming an effective part of peer leadership on your high school campus, and contributing to your school and community.